 May the Spirit, who made our souls His Temple, teach us how to examine our conscience, how to change, and how to pray to the Father in whose Image we were created.

-Edtior’s note: This article is adapted from a chapter in the book Mother Angelica’s Quick Guide to the Sacraments.
-It is available as a paperback or ebook from your favorite bookseller or online through Sophia Institute Press.
+Editor’s note: This article is from a chapter in Mother Angelica’s Quick Guide to the Sacraments, which is available from Sophia Institute Press.